 The following are examples of types of probation officers and correctional treatment specialists:

 Probation officers, who are sometimes referred to as community supervision officers, supervise people who have been placed on probation instead of sent to prison.
 They work to ensure that the probationer is not a danger to the community and to help in their rehabilitation through frequent visits with the probationer.
 Probation officers write reports that detail each probationer's treatment plan and their progress since being put on probation.
 Most work exclusively with either adults or juveniles.

-Parole officers work with people who have been released from jail and are serving parole, helping them re-enter society.
+Parole officers work with people who have been released from prison and are serving parole, helping them re-enter society.
 Parole officers monitor post-release parolees and provide them with information on various resources, such as substance abuse counseling or job training, to aid in their rehabilitation.
-By doing so, the officers try to change the parolee’s behavior and thus reduce the risk of that person committing another crime and having to return to prison.
+By doing so, the officers try to change the parolee's behavior and thus reduce the risk of that person committing another crime and having to return to prison.

 Correctional treatment specialists write case reports that cover the inmate's history and the likelihood that he or she will commit another crime.
 When inmates are eligible for release, the case reports are given to the appropriate parole board.
 The specialist may help set up counseling for the parolees and their families, find substance abuse or mental health treatment options, aid in job placement, and find housing.
 Correctional treatment specialists also explain the terms and conditions of the prisoner's release and keep detailed written accounts of each parolee's progress.

 The number of cases a probation officer or correctional treatment specialist handles at one time depends on the needs of individuals under supervision and the risks associated with each individual.
 Higher risk probationers usually command more of an officer's time and resources.
 Caseload size also varies by agency.